bitExpert/disco/docs/index.md

 \bitExpert\Disco\BeanFactoryRegistry::register($beanFactory);
 ```

-To influence the object creation, you are able to register post processors by annotating the methods with the
+To influence object creation, you are able to register post processors by annotating the methods with the `@BeanPostProcessor` annotation.
-`@BeanPostProcessor` annotation.
 The method needs to return an instance, implementing the `\bitExpert\Disco\BeanPostProcessor` interface.

 ```php